 How to customize the always-on display and lock screen

-Now that you have customized your home screen, why not tweak the always on display to your liking?
+Now that you’ve customized your home screen, why not tweak the always-on display to your liking?
 While most people are fine with the default always-on display settings, it takes seconds to switch it.

 How to use Live Focus

 While plenty of phones offer a portrait mode, the Samsung Galaxy S9 kicks it into high gear with its Live Focus option.
 Live Focus allows you to create customized portraits that look stunning.

 - Simply open the Camera app and swipe right on the viewfinder screen.

 - Position your subject three to five feet away from the camera lens to get the perfect shot.